aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-2/_index.md

 ### **Added OnAfterColumnFilter Event for GridWeb**
-Aspose.Cells.GridWeb for .NET 8.7.2 has exposed the OnAfterColumnFilter event which serves as callback to the filtering mechanism done through the Aspose.Cells.GridWeb UI.
+Aspose.Cells.GridWeb for .NET 8.7.2 has exposed the OnAfterColumnFilter event which serves as a callback **for** the filtering mechanism done through the Aspose.Cells.GridWeb UI.
 As the name suggests, the event is triggered after the column filtering is applied and can be used to get the filtering information such as column index on which filter was applied and selected filter value.

-Simple usage scenario looks as follow.
+**Simple usage scenario looks as follows.**

 **C#**